simranaggarwal/Digital-Signatures/readme.txt

 The project’s objective is to create a client-server network, to implement digital signature’s    (RSA) library for ensuring the authenticity of the client and to improve the performance using hash function (SHA-1).

-Prerequisites
+Requirements
 	gcc 6.2 or above

 Getting Started